Reliability vs. Validity – Understanding the Differences

 How is it assessed?
 Examining the consistency of outcomes over time, between various observers, and within the test itself.
 Comparing the accuracy of the results to accepted theories and other measurements of the same idea.

 How do they relate?
-Although the results of a reliable measurement may be reproducible, they aren't always accurate.
-A valid measurement is often reliable: if a test yields correct results, it should be repeatable.
+Even though a reliable measurement may be repeatable, it's not always accurate.
+A valid test can be trusted; if a test yields the right outcomes, it should be repeatable.

-Reliability vs. validity are closely connected but have distinct meanings.
-A measurement can be reliable but not necessarily valid.
-However, if a measure is valid, it’s also reliable.
+Reliability and validity are closely connected but have distinct meanings.
+A measurement can be reliable, but not necessarily valid.
+However, valid measures are also reliable.

 Understanding Reliability